 Followed a bachelors in electronics – because I’ve always enjoyed building and fixing things.
-However, in order to create useful, usable and pleasurable products, I missed a more in depth knowledge of human psychology, interaction, design and business.
+However, in order to create useful, usable and pleasurable products (or experiences and services as I would later discover), I missed a more in depth knowledge of human psychology, interaction, design and business.

-After transitioning from an Engineer to a Designer (in the making) through integrating a new mindset, practicing various tools through courses and projects, and changing my process, I decided to do more client-centered work rather than Research.
-I therefore dropped out of the Master to pursue Service Design projects in the real world, and to build my farmhouse in Flevoland.
+After transitioning from an Engineer to a Designer (in the making) through integrating a new mindset through projects, practicing various tools through courses, and changing my process, I decided to do more client-centered work rather than Research.
+I therefore dropped out of the Master to pursue Service Design projects in the real world, and to build my farmhouse/design consultancy/urban farm in Flevoland.

 There is a lot to learn from the Netherlands, and I am gradually taking this expertise back to my home country: Moldova, an ex-soviet republic with hard working people, great soil and a strong history of agriculture.
 I am already serving as a bridge between the two countries in the family business, which includes organic farming.